Culture of Philadelphia: Music

 On July 13, 1985, Philadelphia hosted Live Aid, one of the nation's largest rock concerts to date featuring Black Sabbath, Eric Clapton, Bob Dylan, a reunion of the three living members of Led Zeppelin with Phil Collins on drums, Madonna, The Hooters, Tom Petty and the Heartbreakers, Neil Young, and other major musical acts at John F. Kennedy Stadium in a philanthropic concert to address famine in Ethiopia.

 Music began to be a major part of city life in the middle of the 18th century.
 Organs began to appear in non-Quaker churches and the city staged its first opera, The Beggar's Opera.
 The city's musical scene grew in the 19th century with the music of William Henry Fry, and the founding of the Musical Fund Society which began underwriting concerts in 1820.
 The Musical Fund Society begat the Academy of Music in 1857, which now hosts the Philly Pops, the Pennsylvania Ballet and the Opera Company of Philadelphia.

 Founded in 1900, the Philadelphia Orchestra, once called Philadelphia's "chief contribution to civilization" by Lawrence Gilman of the New York Herald, rose to prominence with conductors Leopold Stokowski and Eugene Ormandy in the middle of the 20th century.
 The orchestra's home was the Academy of Music until the Kimmel Center for the Performing Arts opened in 2001.

 The city developed an early jazz scene with many future best selling artists, including John Coltrane and Charlie Biddle, coming out of Philadelphia.
 In 1952, WFIL-TV premiered Bandstand which, in a few years, would become American Bandstand hosted by Dick Clark.
 The national success of the show led to rise of local music labels such as Swan Records, Cameo-Parkway and Chancellor Records.
 The 1960s saw the development of Philadelphia soul, led by producers Kenny Gamble and Leon Huff.
-Towards the end of the century Philadelphia artists made contribution to Hip hop music with artists such as DJ Jazzy Jeff, Will Smith, The Roots, and Schoolly D. Philadelphia is also a cultural center for rock music, with multiple nationally recognized rock music radio stations, including WMMR, the now-shuttered WYSP, and others.
+Towards the end of the century Philadelphia artists made contribution to Hip hop music with artists such as DJ Jazzy Jeff, Will Smith, The Roots, Lil Uzi Vert, PnB Rock, Meek Mill, G. Love & Special Sauce, Ot7 Quanny, and Schoolly D. Philadelphia is also a cultural center for rock music, with multiple nationally recognized rock music radio stations, including WMMR, the now-shuttered WYSP, and others.
 The city is a top tour venue for rock musicians.

-More recently, Philadelphia has been home to a number of acclaimed independent alternative musicians.
-Dr. Dog, The War on Drugs, Kurt Vile, Nothing (band), Philadelphia Slick, Alex G, and Beach Slang all call Philadelphia their home.
+More recently, Philadelphia has been home to a number of independent alternative musicians.
+Dr. Dog, The War on Drugs, Kurt Vile, Nothing (band), Philadelphia Slick, Alex G, Japanese Breakfast, Clap Your Hands Say Yeah, and Beach Slang.
+It is also home to Diplo and other EDM musicians.